sourcegraph/handbook/content/benefits-pay-perks/benefits-perks/travel/index.md

 Approval to use this perk is **required** prior to any travel:

 - To get approval, please email People Ops (people-ops@sourcegraph.com) and finance (finance@sourcegraph.com).
+Please include # of days and expected total cost.
 - Once you have approval, you may request reimbursement through Airbase with a copy of the receipt and a copy of the prior approval obtained via email.

 ## How to book your trip in Navan